top of page

 HERITAGE IMPACT ASSESSMENT

-A range of respectful, concise services dedicated to our country’s most historical and culturally important buildings.
-From Architectural Design, Listed Building Consent, Heritage Statements, Building and Defect Surveys.
-Enlist AMS SURVEYS in your team of experts, and our specialists will offer the information you need to make an informed decision for your heritage building in Liverpool, Manchester, Preston and beyond.
+We offer a range of respectful, concise services dedicated to our country’s most historical and culturally important buildings.
+From architectural design and listed building consent to heritage statements and building and defect surveys, enlist AMS SURVEYS to be your team of experts when it comes to heritage assets.
+Our specialists will offer the information you need to make an informed decision for your heritage building in Liverpool, Manchester, Preston and beyond.

 THE CHOSEN SPECIALIST SURVEYORS